ff6347/gestalten-in-code/projects/vassily-kandinsky/index.md

 - For the presentation we should do a short summary of the elected person.

 ## Biography
-This project is about Vassily Kandinsky and one of his artwork - Circles in a Circle.
+This project is about Vassily Kandinsky and one of his artwork - **Circles in a Circle**.
 Within this course we visited the Bauhaus archive in Berlin whereby my decision was decisively influenced.

 ![](./assets/images/biografie.png)￼

-Vassily Kandinsky was a russian painter and is known and famous as one of the pioneers of the abstract painting and the abstract expressionism.
+**Vassily Kandinsky** was a russian painter and is known and famous as one of the pioneers of the abstract painting and the abstract expressionism.
 By his pictures and theoretical works he exerted a big influence on the development of the modern art.

 In **1866** Kandinsky was born in Moscow and he learned to play the piano and cello in early years.